-Getting a credit card can make it easier to charge things you need to keep your business running, with the option to pay them off over time.
+Getting a credit card can make it easier to charge things you need to keep your business running with the option to pay them off over time.
 You might even be able to earn some valuable rewards in the process.
 But what if you have bad credit or no credit at all?

 The good news: You’re not shut out of getting approved for a business credit card.
-But you may need to spend some time researching credit card options to find one you can qualify for.
+But you may need to spend some time researching your options to find one you can qualify for.
 To make that easier, we’ve rounded up some of the best business credit cards for bad credit to consider now.

 - No annual fee

-- High APR
+- High APR (26.99 percent variable)

 Who should apply: If you’re a business owner with a less-than-stellar credit history looking for a card that will help you build credit, plus give you some rewards and extra perks, this might be a good fit.
 Business owners who’d also like to earn cash back on a few of their travel purchases may also enjoy this card.

 Who should skip: If you typically transfer your rewards to other loyalty programs, another card could be a better choice for you.
 Anyone who thinks the flat 1 percent is too low for their tastes should keep shopping.

 You’ll also get perks like car rental coverage and cellphone insurance, which typically don’t come with secured cards.
 You don’t need a credit history or a credit check to apply — or even a Social Security number if you’re not a U.S. citizen.
 Bonus: In as few as four months you can graduate to an unsecured card.